 To complete the necessary incorporation documentation in Anguilla, the Articles of Incorporation for the company must be both drafted and then filed with the registry.
 Typically, the documentation filing occurs in English, or it must receive an authentic English translation approval.

 A company name is also required in order to submit the documents for filing.
 Any corporation filed in Anguilla needs to end with something that reveals the type of entity.
 For instance, when forming a limited company in Anguilla, one must name the limited company and include, as the last word the designation such as “Limited,” “Corporation,” “Incorporated,” or the abbreviations, “Ltd.,” “Corp.”, or “Inc.” , in the company’s name.

 When incorporating in Anguilla, there are also a couple of other requirements one must meet.
 First, keeping a registered office active in Anguilla with an appointed licensed Anguillan company, which functions as the registered agent, must occur.
 Once this process is finalized, one should seek assistance from a corporate advisor regarding the international legalization of the corporation’s filed documents.
-Often, these advisors can also file the paperwork for you, making sure you legal compliances is adhered to for your limited company.
+Often, these advisors can also file the paperwork for you, making sure you legal compliance is adhered to for your limited company.

-How A Corporation in Anguilla Works
+Operating a Corporation in Anguilla

 One reason Anguilla is such a popular jurisdiction to utilize for Americans forming offshore corporations is its flexible nature.
 As far as shareholders, directors, capitalization, and company shares are concerned, incorporation in Anguilla offers corporations a great deal of freedom regarding these parties.
 Some features of an offshore corporation in Anguilla include: